kimzam30/Nhako-tools/README.md

 📜 License
 Distributed under the MIT License.
 See ```LICENSE``` for more information.

-Developed with ❤️ by [kimzam/Nhako]
+Developed with ❤️ by kimzam, owner of Nhako.